 Gamosa with red border and floral motifs on both ends are used by men and women as head gear and wrapped around the waist during the Bihu festivals.
 It is very common to see the gamosa hung around the neck or placed on the shoulders while going to the Naamghar (temple).
 The mandap or altars of the temple are decorated with the gamosa with floral motifs along with words of Krishna, Hari and Rama as butties all over the body of the gamosa.

 Guests are welcomed with an offering of a gamosa and tambul (betel nut).
 Elders are gifted gamosas during the Bihu festivities.
-Even today, it is used as a cloth to wipe the body after taking a bath, to keep betel nut and also used as a head gear.
+Even today, it is used as a cloth to wipe the body after taking a bath, to keep betel nut and used as a head gear.

-The size of the gamosa varies depending on its use but approximately is about 1.30 to 1.85 metres in length and about 0.60 to 0.85 metres in width.
+The size of the gamosa varies depending on its use but is approximately about 1.30 to 1.85 metres in length and about 0.60 to 0.85 metres in width.
 The traditional red colour called anchu is taken from the local plant with the same name.

 Gamosa is a plain weave textile with a white or cream colour body.
 The lengthwise border or pari generally has three red strips known as sotia and has three thin lines called as pooli in between the sotia.
 Floral motifs in crosswise borders are used between the kasori (creeper with floral motif).
 The portion between the designs of the two crosswise borders is called khioni.
 The unwoven lengthwise yarns at both ends of the gamosa is known as dahi.